andreassommer/ifdiff/README.md

 For a step-by-step usage example and background explanation, see the [IFDIFF  project page](https://andreassommer.github.io/ifdiff/).

-Afterwards, you can check out our Getting Started Guide in MATLAB for a hands-on walkthrough on how to use IFDIFF.
+Afterwards, you can check out the Getting Started Guide in MATLAB for a hands-on walkthrough on how to use IFDIFF.
 If you have trouble finding the Getting Started Guide, please refer to the last step of the [installation section](#installation) for [toolbox installations](#install-toolbox-recommended) or [full repository installations](#install-full-repository-alternative) (whichever applies in your case).

 ### Prerequisites